-Eggum panoramic site, Vestvågøy, Lofoten, Norway – architect: Snøhetta
+Eggum panoramic site, Vestvågøy, Lofoten, Norway – Snøhetta

 Eggum is a panoramic site on the Vestvågøy island, in the Lofoten archipelago, also renowned for its architecture designed by Norwegian office Snøhetta.
 The site is part of the Lofoten Scenic Route which spans 230 kilometers / 140 miles across the various islands of the archipelago.

-Located near a fishing village of the same name in an elevated position overlooking the Arctic Ocean, the Eggum site is very popular in Summer as a panoramic point and a camping place from which to see the midnight sun and to admire the spectacular natural scenery around due to its.
+Located near a fishing village of the same name in an elevated position overlooking the Arctic Ocean, the Eggum site is very popular in Summer as a panoramic point and a camping place from which to see the midnight sun and admire the spectacular natural scenery around due to its.

 A former WW2 German radar station, built on a hillock and vaguely resembling a medieval guard tower (the locals call it “The Fort”, indeed), makes the site easily recognizable from the distance.

 The Eggum site with the old WW2 radar installation known as “The Fort” seen from the distance, the hill on which the radar station was built is called “Kvalhausen”; photo Steinar Skaar

-In 2007, a 5,500-square-meter / 59,000-square-foot area of the Eggum site underwent a complete renovation aimed to regulate the tourists’ access, to minimize their impact on the delicate natural environment around, and to provide some basic services to both visitors and staff.
+In 2007, a 5,500-square-meter / 59,000-square-foot area of the Eggum site underwent a complete renovation aimed at regulating the tourists’ access, minimizing their impact on the delicate natural environment around, and providing some basic services to both visitors and staff.

 Conceived by award-winning architectural firm Snøhetta, the project comprises separated parking areas for automobiles and caravans; an open-air amphitheater; a service building; hiking trails; and a sculpture by Swiss artist Markus Raetz.

 Overall, Snøhetta’s design is characterized by an approach that emphasizes sustainability and integration with the landscape.
-For example, the amphitheater was largely created making use of a preexisting borrow pit.
+For example, the amphitheater was largely created by making use of a preexisting borrow pit.